FAQs | On Delivering Electives at NLSIU

 If I am a full-time faculty member at another University or employed with a government organisation, are there any additional requirements for my proposal?

 We do not impose any additional requirements.
-However, in our past experience, your home institution/ employer may have their own housekeeping requirements, e.g. prior notice that you propose to teach at NLSIU as visiting elective faculty, no-objection certificates.
+However, in our experience, your home institution/ employer may have their own housekeeping requirements, e.g. prior notice that you propose to teach at NLSIU as visiting elective faculty, no-objection certificates.
 We recommend you check for any such requirements and complete the requirements in parallel with your application to us.
 We would not be able to accommodate any requests for a change in the course schedule on this account.

 Can I offer the same course every year in the same trimester?